 During the site visit and interviews with graduates and students, the panel members identified that teaching of practical skills in clinical rotations and clerkships should be enhanced.
 Alumni and students complained that they didn't have much contact with patients due several reasons, as the ratio of students to lecturer or clinical teachers (1 attendee and 10 students during clinical rotations and clerkships) and the language barrier in case of international students.
+English speakers' students can't communicate directly with patients, they need translation and in case of ratio 1:10 it is impossible.
 Students and alumni recall that they see patients mainly on rounds, and not always they have possibility to examine them.
 Of course, it doesn't mean that they are not doing physical exam or history taking, but for preparing skilled competitive alumni, enhancement of practical work is essential.
 In clinical years faculty tries to compensate by group discussions and case discussions (real patients seen on rounds).